 Students at Bocconi University engaged in academic work

-• Synchronous online learning experience with flexible access
+• Experience live online learning with flexible access

 • The Future of Europe - Fall Semester